pachyderm/pachyderm/examples/spouts/EmailSentimentAnalyzer/README.md

 1. The function `open_pipe` opens `/pfs/out`,
 the named pipe that's the gateway to the spout's output repo.
-Note that it must open that pipe as _write only_ and as in _binary_ mode.
+Note that it must open that pipe as _write only_ and in _binary_ mode.
 If you omit this, you're likely to see errors like `TypeError: a bytes-like object is required, not 'str'` in your `pachctl logs` for the pipeline.
 1. The files are not written directly to the `/pfs/out`; they're written as part of a `tarfile` object.